sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                     * Learn to type before learning to code
                     * Learn to code "by hand" before using an IDE
                     * Use an IDE after you learn to program manually
-* So why use the "LSP?"
+* So why use a language server
     * Takes away some of the tedious work of typing and looking shit up
     * It's kind of magical and fun to use
     * Allows you to turn neovim into a somewhat kludgy, poor man's IDE